-1.1.2 The LDP draft Plan Strategy recognises that Belfast has a unique "sense of place" shaped by its location, environment, history, culture, and commerce, which has enabled the city to be the economic driver for the wider region.
+1.1.2 The LDP Plan Strategy recognises that Belfast has a unique "sense of place" shaped by its location, environment, history, culture, and commerce, which has enabled the city to be the economic driver for the wider region.
 It was one of the "economic powerhouses" of the industrial revolution; propelled by the new technologies of the age.
 The city's growth was due to the innovations in the textile, shipbuilding and engineering industries, which reached its pinnacle in the 20th century.
-Much of the city's character is derived from the physical legacy of victorian innovation and economic wealth.
+Much of the

-- 1.1.3 The combination of deindustrialisation, the troubles, and the massive housing redevelopment had a profound impact of weakening the city's economic and social base.
-Consequently, its spatial legacy is evidenced by numerous derelict sites, poor quality environment and segregated neighbourhoods disconnected by 'peace walls' and barriers.
+- city's character is derived from the physical legacy of Victorian innovation and economic wealth. - 1.1.3 The combination of deindustrialisation, the troubles, and the massive housing redevelopment had a profound impact of weakening the city's economic and social base.
+Consequently, its spatial legacy is evidenced by numerous derelict sites, poor quality environment and segregated neighbourhoods disconnected by "peace walls" and barriers.
 The need for affordable housing remains an enduring challenge for many citizens in Belfast and the LDP will provide a spatial land use framework to enable an adequate supply of housing to meet the identified needs. - 1.1.4 In recent years there has been a transformation with new development in the city centre, enhanced public realm, Titanic Quarter, and Ulster University, which have added vitality, created employment opportunities and attracted new residents, visitors and tourists.
 However, this is contrasted with the communal territorial disputes, persistent social inequality, curtailing safe access to the benefits of the wider city and peaceful interaction with civic society.
-It will be critical to tackle persistent social inequality throughout the city and build community cohesion and resilience through collaborative effort to ensure inclusive growth for all. - 1.1.5 The LDP draft Plan Strategy has been prepared as the city faces the challenges of the fourth industrial revolution, powered by the emergence of artificial intelligence internet of things, and robotic technologies, and the need to adapt to environmental change through clean growth; both have the potential to transform how we live and work.
-The LDP draft Plan Strategy is about preparing the city to take advantage of these extraordinary changes to enable Belfast to become an innovative, smart, socially inclusive, and environmentally resilient city for the 21st century. - 1.1.6 The LDP draft Plan Strategy will provide a spatial land use policy framework to positively encourage investment, and guide development that facilitates spaces for knowledge sharing, creativity, innovation, environmental sustainability, and socially resilient neighbourhoods.
-The spatial land use policy framework will provide an important foundation to support economic transformation and inclusive growth to build a distinctive contemporary city for the 21st century. - 1.1.7 Public consultation is an essential part of the plan making process to ensure that the LDP draft Plan Strategy passes the "soundness test" under independent examination.
-This LDP draft Plan Strategy is a public consultation document and is a key part of the public participation process.
-It provides an indication of our planning policy intentions, and is not the final spatial land use plan for Belfast's future development. - 1.1.8 The council is fully committed to engaging with local communities and stakeholders to encourage inclusive discussions on the LDP draft Plan Strategy key planning policies that will guide future development to deliver the tangible social, economic and environmental benefits for the city.
-The public and stakeholder comments concerning the LDP draft Plan Strategy will be taken into account in finalising the LDP draft Plan Strategy for independent examination, (see section 1.3).
+It will be critical to tackle persistent social inequality throughout the city and build community cohesion and resilience through collaborative effort to ensure inclusive growth for all. - 1.1.5 The LDP Plan Strategy has been prepared as the city faces the challenges of the fourth industrial revolution, powered by the emergence of artificial intelligence, internet of things, and robotic technologies, and the need to adapt to environmental change through clean growth; both have the potential to transform how we live and work.
+The LDP Plan Strategy is about preparing the city to take advantage of these extraordinary changes to enable Belfast to become an innovative, smart, socially inclusive, and environmentally resilient city for the 21st century. - 1.1.6 The LDP Plan Strategy provides a spatial land use policy framework to positively encourage investment, and guide development that facilitates spaces for knowledge sharing, creativity, innovation, environmental sustainability, and socially resilient neighbourhoods.
+The spatial land use policy framework provides an important foundation to support economic transformation and inclusive growth to build a distinctive contemporary city for the 21st century.